zhangzh-pku/OM1/README.md

 #### Agent Actions

-Defines the agent’s available capabilities, including action names, their implementation, and the connector used to execute them.
+Defines the agent's available capabilities, including action names, their implementation, and the connector used to execute them.

 ```json
 "agent_actions": [